patillacode/cli-openai/README.md

-  translated transcription from an audio file.     image (str): Generate an image from a prompt.     number_of_images (int): Specify the number of images to generate. (default: 1)     image_folder (str): Folder to save the generated images.     size (str): Specify the size of the images to generate (default: 1024x1024).
+  translated transcription from an audio file.     image (str): Generate an image from a prompt.     number_of_images (int): Specify the number of images to generate. (default: 1)     image_folder (str): Folder to save the generated images.     image_model (str): Model name to use for image generation.     size (str): Specify the size of the images to generate (default: 1024x1024).

 Options: